 - Apply for any in-state required licenses and food permit from the health department.

 - File for an employer identification number, or EIN, via the IRS website.

-- Select one of the main operating structures for your business, such as a corporation, limited liability company, partnership or sole proprietorship.
+- Select one of the main operating structures for your small business plan, such as a corporation, limited liability company, partnership or sole proprietorship.

-- Open a bank account under the name of your business.
+- Open a bank account under the name of your organic store.

-- Use the business ATM card to make business purchases.
-This is to establish credit for your business for accountability.
+- Use the business ATM card to make your organic store purchases.
+This is to establish credit for your small scale business for accountability.